aunoyp/arc/README.md

 Preprocessing.Rmd loads matrices and filters for valid barcodes that pass filter thresholds saved in <THIS DIRECTORY>).

 ## CellRank
+LINK TO CELLRANK

 ## Monocle
+LINK TO MONOCLE

 ## WGCNA
+LINK TO WGCNA

 # Spatial Transcriptomic Analysis of Piglet Arc Migratory Streams

+## Loading Image Data
+LINK TO PREPROCESSING FXNS

+## Nearest Neighbor Analysis
+Adapated from the histoCAT neighborhood analysis interaction score.